 Cluster analysis is the standard method in welfare state typologies (Jensen, 2008; Reibling, 2010; Wendt, 2014) as well as in LTC typologies (Halásková et al., 2017; Kautto, 2002; Kraus et al., 2010; Saraceno and Keck, 2010) for classifying and developing system types.
 All clustering methods have in common that they build clusters on the similarity or dissimilarity of cases.
-We decide for k-means clustering.
+First of all, we report findings from a hierarchical singlelinkage clustering with Gower’s dissimilarity coefficient.

 Results

-The results of the cluster analysis reveal three clusters (see table 3).
+The results of the cluster analysis with the four underlying dimensions reveal three clusters (see table 3).
 The first cluster includes all Eastern European countries of the sample and three Non-European countries of the Asian-Pacific area: Czech Republic, Estonia, Hungary, Latvia, Poland, Slovak Republic, Slovenia as well as Australia, Korea and New Zealand.
 The second cluster includes many continental and Northern European countries and Japan as the only Non-European country: Belgium, Denmark, Finland, France, Germany, Ireland, Luxemburg, Netherlands, Norway, Switzerland, Sweden and Japan.
 The third cluster is much smaller than the other two clusters cluster and comprises only the four countries Israel, Spain, the United Kingdom and the United States.

 Table 3: LTC clusters and countries